Hi, I am Shreya!

 I’m a systems-thinking (yet detail-obsessive), resourceful UX designer skilled at user-research, user-flows, sketching, wire-framing and enforcing design standards using pattern libraries and other tools.
 I am experienced at collaborating with stakeholders, developers and users to build truly delightful and successful products.

 For the past 3.5 years, I’ve been working at a SaaS company.
-I started my career as a Software Developer then transitioned into UX Design.
+I started my career as a Software Developer then transitioned into Product Design.

 I love to help users do their jobs better by solving complex interaction problems.
 During any project, I focus on understanding who our users are, what they want or need, and removing obstacles between them and their goals.